-When we think of the conscription campaigns of 1916 and 1917 the names that spring to mind are Billy Hughes in support of conscription and Archbishop Daniel Mannix and Queensland premier Tom Ryan in opposition.
-Given the masculine nature of politics at the time it is not surprising that the main characters in the debate were men.
-After all, none of the seven parliaments in Australia had a woman member.
+When we think of the conscription campaigns of 1916 and 1917, the characters that readily spring to mind are Prime Minister Billy Hughes in support of conscription and Archbishop Daniel Mannix and Queensland premier Tom Ryan in opposition.
+Given the masculine nature of politics at the time it is not surprising that the main participants in the campaigns were men.
+After all, none of the seven parliaments in Australia had a female member.
 It was not until 1921 that Edith Cowan became the first woman to enter an Australian parliament when she won the Western Australian Legislative Assembly seat of West Perth.
 It was 1943 before Dame Enid Lyons became the first woman elected to the House of Representatives, the same year that Dorothy Tangney became the first woman Senator.

 Nevertheless, it would be wrong to conceive of the referendum campaigns as all-male affairs.
 Women featured strongly on both sides of the issue.
 The National Council of Women and the Australian Women's National League organised meetings and rallies and distributed leaflets for the pro-conscription cause.
 The Women's Peace Army and the Women's Political Association did the same for the anti-conscription cause.
-Furthermore, as women could vote in the referendums they were often specifically targeted by the propaganda campaigns of each side, most famously in the 'Blood Vote' poster.
+Furthermore, as women could vote in the referendums, they were often specifically targeted by the propaganda campaigns of each side, most famously in the Irish-Australian Women Who Helped Defeat Conscription in WWI